roomno308/roomno308.github.io/blog/RANSAC.md

 ## The voting system

 In the year 2999 in alternate reality, when everyone is fed up with the imperial governments, a new form of government is proposed.
 With the imperial government, most of the problems arise due to the incompetency of the ruler, who is selected by the previous king.
-The people who this new king would rule over have no say in the selection process.
+The people, who this new king would rule over, have no say in the selection process.

 To remove this paradox, mathematicians propose a new form of government called **Consensus Government**.
 The main idea behind this consensus government would be that people would choose their own ruler.